Scrolling Background Box with Animated Text

 Race: The Beginning of an Etymological Inquiry

-Exploring the dual meanings of "race" as both competition and human classification, this piece delves into how the word evolved to carry the weight of a social construct used to structure society and justify mistreatment.
+How did this word evolve to carry the weight of a social construct used to structure society and justify discrimination?

 Polished Link Boxes